 GovTrack.us tracks the United States Congress and helps Americans participate in their national legislature.

-We publish the status of federal legislation, information about your representative and senators in Congress including voting records, and original research on bills and votes.
+We publish the status of federal legislation, information about your representative and senators in Congress including voting records, and original research on legislation.
+We’re one of the oldest government transparency websites in the world.

 What you can do on GovTrack

-You can read more about the data we have.
-GovTrack was the first to create comprehensive open data about Congress (see the developer docs), and we have successfully lobbied Congress to make more and better legislative information available to the public.
+You can read more about the data we have, including how you can get it.
+GovTrack was the first to create comprehensive open data about Congress, and we have successfully lobbied Congress to make more and better legislative information available to the public.

 Who we are